prafullkotecha/explore-operators/ex3.md

 13. Verify your credentials for accessing your Cloudant DB.
 Make sure there is data securely stored in the secret.
 <br>![image](https://user-images.githubusercontent.com/36239840/124459422-27ab2c00-dd9f-11eb-843f-3a3e97ef46c4.png)<br>

-## <a href="https://github.com/IBMDeveloperMEA/explore-operators/blob/master/ex4.md">Next Step: Deploy new application back-end</a>
+## <a href="https://github.com/IBMDeveloperMEA/explore-operators/blob/master/ex4.md">Next Step: Exercise 4 - Deploy new application back-end</a>